A Self Propelled Vortex Dipole Model on Surfaces of Variable Negative Curvature: Construction of the finite--dipole dynamical system and self--propulsion terms

 To summarize the origin of the different contributions, \begin{itemize} \item $\dot u_n^{(\text{self})}, \dot v_n^{(\text{self})},\dot\alpha_n^{(\text{self})}$ are the curvature--corrected self--propulsion terms from Eq.~\eqref{eq:self-propulsion}; \item $\dot u_n^{(\text{ext})}, \dot v_n^{(\text{ext})},\dot\alpha_n^{(\text{ext})}$ are the external interaction terms from Eq.~\eqref{eq:external}; \item the final term in the orientation evolution represents the parallel--transport correction to the rotational velocity on the surface. \end{itemize}

-Figure~\ref{fig:dpsystem_geodesic} provides a numerical validation of the finite--dipole system derived above, keeping only the leading self propulsion terms of Eq.~(\ref{selfp_truncated}.
+Figure~\ref{fig:dpsystem_geodesic} provides a numerical validation of the finite--dipole system derived above.
+For this test we consider the single--dipole case ($N=1$), so that the external interaction terms $\dot u_n^{(\mathrm{ext})}$, $\dot v_n^{(\mathrm{ext})}$ and $\dot\alpha_n^{(\mathrm{ext})}$ vanish identically, keeping only the leading self--propulsion terms of Eq.~(\ref{selfp_truncated}).
 The dipole is initialized such that $\Lambda>1$ so that we are in the supercritical class of trapped one-sided geodesics.
 In panel (a) we compare the time evolution of the dipole centre $(u(t),v(t))$ obtained from the full self--propelled dipole equations \eqref{eq:main-system} (blue curves) with the corresponding catenoid geodesic constructed from the same initial data (green curves).
 The two trajectories are almost indistinguishable over the entire integration interval, the geodesic curve is intentionally truncated in time to make this overlap visible.
 The agreement improves further if we go beyond the truncated expressions of Eq.~(\ref{selfp_truncated} and use the full expressions from Appendix Sec.~(\ref{fullexp}).
 This agreement shows that, once the leading curvature--corrected self--propulsion terms \eqref{eq:self-propulsion} are included (as well as the curvature mediated orientation rate), the finite dipole indeed moves along the geodesic of the supercritical class.
 Panel (b) displays the the geodesic conserved quantities, $ L(t)$ and $ E(t)$.
-Both errors stay below $10^{-7}$, confirming that the numerical scheme preserves the Lagrangian structure and that the key terms in \eqref{eq:main-system} (self propulsion and parallel transport contribution to orientation dynamics) are essential ingredients to build the finite-sized dipole system on the catenoid, and on any curved surface in general.
+Both errors stay below $10^{-7}$, confirming that the numerical scheme preserves the Lagrangian structure and that the key terms in \eqref{eq:main-system} (self-propulsion and parallel transport contribution to orientation dynamics) are essential ingredients to build the finite-sized dipole system on the catenoid, and on any curved surface in general.